 Clearing.

-All trees, stumps and brush shall be cleared within the entire fifty-foot right-of-way width.
+All trees, stumps and brush shall be cleared within the combined 30 foot width of street surface pavement and shoulder.
 On curves, an additional amount shall be cleared on the inside of the curve whenever necessary to maintain a minimum visibility at the paving edge in accordance with common engineering standards, such as those provided by the American Association of State Highway and Transportation Officials (AASHTO), as determined by the Superintendent of Highways.
 On streets where curbs, catch basins and storm drains have been installed, specimen trees and shrubs may remain within the right-of-way for a distance of 10 feet from the right-of-way line.
 All stumps shall be removed to a depth of one foot of finished grade.
 In subdivisions on wooded land, or where trees and brush contribute to the scenic nature of rural streets, clearing may be limited to what is necessary for the safety of the traveling public, subject to the approval of the Planning Board, upon the recommendation of the Superintendent of Highways, pursuant to a waiver in accordance with the provisions of § 140-20 of the Town Code.

 Stripping and spreading of topsoil.